 Updated for Tax Year 2021

 Form 1041 is used to report income taxes for both trusts and estates (not to be confused with Form 706, used when filing an estate tax return which is Form 706.
-For estate purposes, Form 1041 is used to track the income an estate earns after the estate owner passes away and before any of the beneficiaries receive their designated assets.
+For estate purposes, IRS Form 1041 is used to track the income an estate earns after the estate owner passes away and before any of the beneficiaries receive their designated assets.

 Not every estate is required to file Form 1041 for the income it earns.
 No return is necessary if the estate has no income-producing assets or its annual gross income is less than $600.
-The only exception is if one of the beneficiaries is a nonresident alien.
+The only exception is if one of the beneficiaries is a non-resident alien.
 In that case, the income total does not matter, and a return must be filed.
-The executor or personal representative of the estate must file the return.
+The executor or personal representative of the estate must file the tax return.

 Do you have to file Form 1041 if there is no income?